Ramesh Thilak: Career

-Ramesh studied master's degree in mass communication at the University of Madras.
+Ramesh studied for a master's degree in mass communication at the University of Madras.
 He worked as a radio jockey with Suryan FM 93.5, and was credited by the radio station as "Thillu Mullu" Ramesh in a reference to his jovial attitude on air.
 He then simultaneously worked on his first acting assignment, featuring in the character of Azhagesan alias Al Gates in STAR Vijay's college drama serial, Kana Kaanum Kaalangal.

 Ramesh made his breakthrough in films with Nalan Kumarasamy's Soodhu Kavvum (2013) portraying a kidnapper, before playing a similar role of a thief in Alphonse Putharen's bilingual film Neram.
 He then also featured in Balaji Mohan's bilingual film Vaayai Moodi Pesavum.
 He signed on to play his first lead role in Vijay Sethupathi's maiden production Orange Mittai (2015).
 In 2016, he starred in Oru Naal Koothu, in which he reprised his real life role of a radio jockey, and Mo, a "fun entertainer" that had a "ghost factor".

+He won Ananda Vikatan Cinema Award for Best Supporting Actor in the film Good Night (2023).